MaanyaUpadhyaya/DevRev-Snap-in-Challenge/workitem/readme.md

 **This code create a work item issue.**

-**To create an issue we have to first create a product:** def create_product(api_key, url, owned_by):
+**To create an issue we have to first create a product.
+The follwing code snippet helps in dong that:** def create_product(api_key, url, owned_by):
     data = {
         "type": "product",
-        "name": "ankith",
+        "name": "Maanya",
         "owned_by": [owned_by],
     }